ahmetmikailbayindir/My-Portfolio/portfolio-projects/README.md

 **Course**: CST8371 - Networking Fundamentals
 **Skills**: Cisco networking, VLANs, routing protocols, subnetting, Packet Tracer

-**Projects**:
+**What I Built**:
-- **VLAN Configuration**: Multi-VLAN network with inter-VLAN routing (router-on-a-stick)
+- **VLAN Configuration**: I configured a multi-VLAN network using router-on-a-stick method - took me a while to understand trunking, but it clicked!
-- **Subnetting Design**: VLSM subnetting for enterprise networks
+- **Subnetting Design**: Practiced VLSM subnetting to efficiently allocate IP addresses for different departments
-- **Routing Protocols**: OSPF, EIGRP, RIP configuration and comparison
+- **Routing Protocols**: Configured and compared OSPF, EIGRP, and RIP - each has its strengths depending on the scenario
-- **VMware Networking**: NAT vs Bridged networking modes
+- **VMware Networking**: Learned the difference between NAT and Bridged modes through hands-on testing
-- **Network Troubleshooting**: Systematic troubleshooting methodology
+- **Network Troubleshooting**: Developed a systematic approach using ping, traceroute, and analyzing routing tables

-**Key Highlights**:
+**What I Learned**:
-- ✅ CCNA-level skills (VLANs, trunking, routing)
+- Networking is like solving a puzzle - every piece (switch, router, protocol) needs to fit correctly
-- ✅ Network design and IP addressing
+- Cisco IOS commands are intimidating at first but become muscle memory
-- ✅ Cisco IOS command-line proficiency
+- Packet Tracer is an amazing tool for testing before touching real equipment
-- ✅ Packet Tracer configurations with verification
+- Inter-VLAN routing was confusing until I actually configured it myself

 ---